 - Are you covered by Medicare or Medicaid?

-- Was the accident caused by a negligent party, such as another driver or an auto part manufacturer?
+- Was the accident caused by a negligent party such as another driver or an auto part manufacturer?

 A personal injury attorney can help you pursue compensation from responsible parties — including your own insurance companies.
 Equally important, your knowledgeable car or truck accident lawyer can help you navigate the minefield of insurance claims, counterclaims, subrogation interests and red tape in general.

-At a time when all your best efforts need to be devoted to getting as healthy as you are able, it is a great help to a family coping with an injured car accident victim to have a personal injury law firm handling the all-important details such as insurance coverage, claims, denials and appeals.
+At a time when all your best efforts need to be devoted to getting as healthy as you are able to, it is a great help to a family coping with an injured car accident victim to have a personal injury law firm handling the all-important details such as insurance coverage, claims, denials and appeals.

-After a Car Accident, Insurance Claim Issues Can Be Perplexing
+After A Car Accident, Insurance Claim Issues Can Be Perplexing

-Contact a Knowledgeable North Carolina Car Accident Lawyer
+Contact A Knowledgeable Car Accident Lawyer

 We offer a free initial consultation and can help answer questions about how to get your medical bills paid after suffering a serious or catastrophic injury in a car or truck crash.
 Call 910-779-3135 or email us to discuss your auto accident case, your medical needs and your legal options.
 We represent clients throughout North Carolina, South Carolina and Pennsylvania.